Handling overflow: try fallbacks and conditional hiding

 }

-• The browser first tries the --custom-left position.
+• The browser first tries the --custom-left fallback position.
 This moves the infobox to the left of the anchor, adjusts the margin to suit, and also gives the infobox a different width.

 • Next, the browser tries the --custom-bottom position.
 This moves the infobox to the bottom of the anchor, and sets an appropriate margin.
 It doesn't include a width descriptor, so the infobox returns to its default width of 200px set by the width property.

 • The browser next tries the --custom-right position.
-This works much the same as the --custom-left position, with the same width descriptor value applied, but the inset-area and margin values are mirrored to place the infobox appropriately to the right.
+This works much the same as the --custom-left position, with the same width descriptor value applied, but the position-area and margin values are mirrored to place the infobox appropriately to the right.

-Note: When a position try option is applied, its values will override the default values set on the positioned element.
-For example, the default width set on the positioned element is 200px, but when the --custom-right position try option is applied, its width is set to 100px.
+Note: When a position try fallback option is applied, its values will override the default values set on the positioned element.
+For example, the default width set on the positioned element is 200px, but when the --custom-right position try fallback option is applied, its width is set to 100px.

 Using position-try-order

-The position-try-order property has a slightly different focus to the rest of the position try functionality, in that it makes use of position try options when the positioned element is first displayed, rather than when it is in the process of overflowing.
+The position-try-order property has a slightly different focus to the rest of the position try functionality, in that it makes use of position try fallback options when the positioned element is first displayed, rather than when it is in the process of overflowing.

 Let's have a look at a demo that shows the effect of this property.
 The HTML is the same as in previous examples, except that we've added a <form> containing radio buttons, allowing you to select different values of position-try-order to see their effects.

-We include a custom try option — --custom-bottom — which positions the element below the anchor and adds a margin:
+We include a custom try fallback option — --custom-bottom — which positions the element below the anchor and adds a margin:

 css